aliharati/python-django-project/README.md

 # python-django-project
-An educational project going through the learning progression of Full-stack development starting from html, css, Js in frontend with JQuery to backend with Python and Django.
+An educational project going through the learning progression of Full-stack development starting from HTML, CSS, JavaScript in frontend with Bootstrap framework and JQuery library to backend implementation with Python and Django framework.

 # content